FiraHackathon/fira_minimal_node/README.md

 - cmd_output (depend of the vehicle type)

     This topic contains command sended to robot controller.
 According robot kinenatic this message is different, it's a :
     -   romea_mobile_base_msgs::msg::OneAxleSteeringCommand message when the robot has an one axle steering kinematic
     -   romea_mobile_base_msgs::msg::TwoAxleSteeringCommand message when the robot has an one two steering kinematic
     -   romea_mobile_base_msgs::msg::SkidSteeringCommand message when the robot has a skid steering kinematic
     -   romea_mobile_base_msgs::msg::OmniteeringCommand message when the robot has an omni steering kinematic

 ### 2.3 Parameters ###

 - base

-    Charateristics of the robot
+    Characteristics of the robot

 - longitudinal_control.minimal_linear_speed(double, default: 0.3)